Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 If you’re looking for some thread storage ideas, let me give you a quick tour of the DIY thread organizers in my craft room!

-Sewing Thread Storage & Organization Ideas – My Room Redo!
+Sewing Thread Storage Ideas for Organization

 While I have some overlap in storage areas with the three types of thread I use (sewing, embroidery, and serger/coverstitch), my preference is to keep them separated by function.
 I’m a perfectionist and eternal organizer to a fault.